Get the best of CF straight to your inbox.

 Where to stay: El Nido Resorts: Miniloc Island

 We’ll admit, this isn’t an easy destination to reach from London.
-You’re looking at a more than 24 hour flight, likely stopping in either Dubai or Singapore, then Jakarta, and onto Sarong.
+You’re looking at a more than 24-hour flight, likely stopping in either Dubai or Singapore, then Jakarta, and onto Sarong.
 And that’s before you even make the ferry ride from Sarong to Raja Ampat.
-So why put all the effort in?
+So why make the effort?
 This is truly a trip of a lifetime.
 An Indonesian archipelago located between the still, clear and sparkling waters of the Philippines and the Papua New Guinea corals, it’s teeming with life.
-Raja Amput is home to 75% of all the world’s known coral reefs, and all the life that comes with it.
-You won’t have to try hard to see whale sharks, sea turtles, or indeed a range of sea life that you probably never even knew existed.
-And don’t even get us started on the food: the freshest grilled fish and boiled shrimp or crab come as standard.
+Raja Amput is home to 75 per cent of all the world’s known coral reefs, and the life within it.
+You won’t have to try hard to see whale sharks, sea turtles, or a range of sea life that you probably never even knew existed.
+And don’t even get us started on the food: freshly-grilled fish and boiled shrimp or crab come as standard.

 Flight time from London: 24+ hours, via Sarong